-5.9.4 Private-type Records
+5.9.4 Private Type Records

-The state of the signing process is signaled by private-type records (with a default type value of 65534).
-When signing is complete, those records with a nonzero initial octet have a nonzero value for the final octet.
+The state of the signing process is signaled by private type records (with a default type value of 65534).
+When signing is complete, those records with a non-zero initial octet have a non-zero value for the final octet.

-If the first octet of a private-type record is non-zero, the record indicates either that the zone needs to be signed with the key matching the record, or that all signatures that match the record should be removed.
+If the first octet of a private type record is non-zero, the record indicates either that the zone needs to be signed with the key matching the record, or that all signatures that match the record should be removed.
+Here are the meanings of the different values of the first octet:

-'''

-algorithm (octet 1)
+- algorithm (octet 1)

-key id in network order (octet 2 and 3)
+- key id in network order (octet 2 and 3)

-removal flag (octet 4)
+- removal flag (octet 4)

-complete flag (octet 5)
+- complete flag (octet 5)

-'''

-Only records flagged as "complete" can be removed via dynamic update.
-Attempts to remove other private type records are silently ignored.
+Only records flagged as "complete" can be removed via dynamic update; attempts to remove other private type records are silently ignored.

-If the first octet is zero (this is a reserved algorithm number that should never appear in a DNSKEY record), the record indicates changes to the NSEC3 chains are in progress.
-The rest of the record contains an NSEC3PARAM record, while the flag field tells what operation to perform based on the flag bits.
+If the first octet is zero (this is a reserved algorithm number that should never appear in a DNSKEY record), the record indicates that changes to the NSEC3 chains are in progress.
+The rest of the record contains an NSEC3PARAM record, while the flag field tells what operation to perform based on the flag bits:

-0x01 OPTOUT

-0x80 CREATE

-0x40 REMOVE

-0x20 NONSEC
+0x01 OPTOUT 0x80 CREATE 0x40 REMOVE 0x20 NONSEC